smh-hosseiny/gender_classification/README.md

 # gender_classification
-A classifier to divide voices to male and female categories.
+A classifier to divide voices to Male and Female categories.
 Voices are in persian language.
 procedure:
 filtering, feature extraction, feature conditioning, classification, evaluation